 Customers wishing to apply for assistance should contact a participating eligible telephone company.
 As individual company plans may vary, customers should carefully review available offerings.
 The ICC has evaluated these plans for compliance with federal and state regulations, but does not endorse any available plan over any other.
 The following link includes contact information for all eligible telephone companies in Illinois that provide Lifeline and Link-Up assistance.

-List of Telephone Companies in Illinois Providing Lifeline and Link-Up Assistance
+List of Telephone Companies (.pdf file) in Illinois Providing Lifeline and Link-Up Assistance